 common lines, colors, and shapes shared among the designs.
 Use the common themes you notice to design another piece of furniture that matches with the other designs to create one "total work of art."
 Observe how Wright's designs of interior decorative objects relate to the design of the building's exterior and the building's geography.
-Next, notice the design and sketch it below.
-Then, sketch the interior furniture that belongs in that room to create one cohesive design.
-It's your turn to create your own "total work of art."
-Choose a location for your building and sketch the building's exterior.
-Next, pick one room of your
+Next, notice the

-Lamp Dana- Thomas House, Springfield, Illinois, 1904 Chair Imperial Hotel, Toyko, Japan 1923 Site Music Stand Dishware Wright's Interior Designs Art Glass Rug ns Your Interior Design
+Dana- Thomas House, Springfield, Illinois, 1904 Imperial Hotel, Toyko, Japan 1923 Site

+Lamp Chair

+Music Stand Dishware Wright's Interior Designs

+Art Glass Rug 2

+Your Interior Design